ResearchComputing/Documentation/docs/access/amc-access.md

 ### *Step 4: Sign in from a terminal or terminal emulator*
 <br>

-> **_NOTE:_** You must be on the University of Colorado Anschutz Medical Campus VPN.
+> **_NOTE:_** You must be on the University of Colorado Anschutz Medical Campus VPN or network.
+See *Prerequisites* above.

-a)  Login to the GlobalProtectVPN.

-* A download link for GlobalProtect VPN and setup instructions for CU Anschutz affiliates are available from https://www.ucdenver.edu/regression-testing/bootstrap-4-testing/tools-services/remote-access-vpn.
-Once the VPN is configured, a web login will require you to enter your CU Anschutz username and password and accept the Duo prompt.

-b)  SSH into the CURC CI login node by entering the following in your terminal or terminal emulator:
+SSH into the CURC CI login node by entering the following in your terminal or terminal emulator:
 ```
 ssh -i <privatekey_file> <username>@xsede.org@login-ci.rc.colorado.edu
 ```